|Scores of Palestinians were killed in clashes

 January 30: Fatah and Hamas reach a ceasefire agreement mediated by Egypt after a series of clashes lead to the death of 32 Palestinians.
 Both sides welcome a Saudi initiative to meet in Mecca.

 February 8: Hamas and Fatah agree a deal in Mecca to end factional warfare that has killed scores of Palestinians and to form a coalition, hoping this would lead Western powers to lift crippling sanctions imposed on the Hamas-led government.

 February 9: The Quartet welcomes the role of the Kingdom of Saudi Arabia in reaching the agreement to form a Palestinian National Unity government but later reaffirms that it must obey international demands to recognise Israel, renounce violence and abide by previous peace agreements.

-February 15: Haniyah and his cabinet resign.
-Haniyah is re-appointed by Abbas and begins the process of forming a new Palestinian unity government.
+February 15: Ismael Haniya and his cabinet resign.
+Haniya is re-appointed by President Abbas and begins the process of forming a new Palestinian unity government.

 March 15: Palestinians reach agreement on the formation of the government.